-The Faculty and Staff in the College of Community and Public Affairs are committed to serving all enrolled students.
+The Faculty and Staff in the College of Community and Public Affairs (CCPA) are committed to serving all enrolled students.
 The intention is to create an intellectually stimulating, safe, and respectful class atmosphere.
-In return it is expected that each of you will honor and respect the opinions and feelings of others.
+In return it is expected that all class participants will honor and respect the opinions and feelings of others.

 If you are a student with a disability and wish to request accommodations, please notify the instructor by the second week of class.
 You are also encouraged to contact the Office of Services for Students with Disabilities (SSD) at 777-2686.
 Their office is in UU-119.
 The SSD office makes formal recommendations regarding necessary and appropriate accommodations based on specifically diagnosed disabilities.
 Information regarding disabilities is treated in a confidential manner.